bellatoris/Introduction_to_Datamining/README.md

 ####Analysis: Throwing Darts
 * More accurate analysis for the number of false positives
-* Consider: If we throw m darts into n equally likely targets, **what is the probability that a target gets at leasr one dart?**
+* Consider: If we throw m darts into n equally likely targets, **what is the probability that a target gets at least one dart?**
    * n = bucket의 size
    * m = list of keys (e.g., "good" mail list)
 * In our case: